Tune your tempo

 A big part of music feeling natural is having every part of the arrangement and environment being in sync with the other elements surrounding it.
 So ToneCalculator also provides you with the correct (in sync) data for your Delays, LFOs, pre delay times of your reverb, attack and release times of compressors and other envelops.

 Figure 1: General buttons

 When ToneCalculator is started it shows up in Simple View (see Fig. 2-1).
 Here you can enter the key (Root Note) of your song.
-Than enter the mood, which can be major or minor in Step 2.
+Than enter the mode, which can be major or minor in Step 2.